-- > Use visual aids such as picture cards of a throw and catch to demonstrate the skill you want players to perform. - > Use staff helpers to move through the activity with players. - > Use role models to demonstrate correct passing technique. - > Use questioning to encourage players to think of their own strategies.
+- > Use visual aids such as picture cards to demonstrate the skill you want players to perform. - > Use staff helpers to assist each group. - > Use player role models to demonstrate good shot placement. - > Use questioning to encourage players to think of their own strategies.